Helsinki (on-site) · Worldwide (remote)

 AI Transformation · Helsinki

-I work with a small number of leadership teams at a time.
-Companies ready to move from planning to adoption.
+I work with a small number of teams at a time, leaders included - those ready to move from planning to adoption.

 Focus Product-driven companies